Everything To Know About Dementia: Signs, Symptoms, Causes, Types, Prevention & Treatment

 • Stage 1: No impairment.
 The patient has no problems.

-• Stage 2: Questionable impairment.
+• Stage 2: questionable impairment.
 The patient begins to have some difficulty but can still function independently.

 • Stage 3: Mild impairment.
 The patient has obvious, but still mild difficulty with daily activities.